Bare Infinitive vs Full Infinitive: Clear Grammar Guide

 Look at the word before the verb.

-Use the bare infinitive after words like can, should, must, let, make, had better, and would rather.
+Use the bare infinitive after words like can, should, must, do, let, make, had better, and would rather.

-Use the full infinitive after words like want, need, hope, plan, decide, and after many adjectives such as ready, happy, and easy.
+Use the full infinitive after words like want, need, hope, plan, and decide, and after many adjectives such as ready, happy, and easy.

 Conclusion

-Use the bare infinitive after modal verbs, let, active make, many perception verbs, had better, and would rather.
+Use the bare infinitive after modal verbs, do, let, active make, many perception verbs, had better, and would rather.